 For over ten years, Drew worked in the oil industry where he became a proficient mechanical engineer.
 By working in an outside industry, he found and created opportunities to become involved with ranching on a full-time basis.
 He now manages a cow-calf operation and 970, 110, 240 and 160 acres of native, improved pasture, winter forage/hayland, and CRP, respectively.
 Unfortunately, much of his land was abused.
 Farming practices and severe over grazing left the soil to erode by wind and water.
 He has worked with NRCS USFWS, ND State Water Commission and others to transition from a 3-cell pasture rotation relying on dugouts for water to a 20-cell rotation with miles of pipeline, multiple wells (solar and conventional), dams for wildlife, cover crops for bees and soil health and over a mile of trees.
 He continues to work closely with these groups to address resource concerns and make long-term improvements in an effort to revitalize the land and improve wildlife habitat.

-I have spent the last few years working off the farm to advance my knowledge of production agriculture and am now in the process of transitioning back to the farm and ranch.
-Every single position of employment that I have held and the experience of graduate school have taught me how to interpret and integrate research from the areas of cropping systems, farm economic management, animal systems and natural resource management.
+I have spent the last few years working off the farm to advance my knowledge of production agriculture and am in the process of transitioning back to the farm and ranch.
+Every position of employment has aided my overall understanding of natural resource management.
+I have also earned an M.S. and am working towards a Ph.D. in Range Sciences which helps me to not only design useful experiments, but also interpret and integrate research from the areas of cropping systems, farm economic management, animal systems, and natural resource management.
+Currently, I own a small herd of cattle and 160 acres of cropland.
+I am working to build soil health by managing the land as a pollinator cover crop that will be converted to a perennial system.

 This project was designed to address the resource concerns of land that had been historically farmed with no inputs and depleted to a point of no longer being productive.
 To rejuvenate the land and demonstrate how sustainable agriculture can be adapted to fit each operation, project coordinators used bale grazing.
 This management strategy allowed us to demonstrate a practice that was ecologically sound, profitable and socially responsible.